avisionx/osa-iiitd/README.md

 ## About The Project

-This is the source code of OSA IIITD Application powered by react and gh-pages.
-Feel free to clone, fork or suggest any features using issues tab.
+This is the source code of OSA IIITD Application powered by react.

 ### Built With